socketio/socket.io-website/source/get-started/private-messaging-part-2.md

 ## Review

 OK, so… what we have now is better, but there is yet another issue: the messages are not actually persisted on the server.
-As a consequence, when the user reloads the page, it looses all its existing conversations.
+As a consequence, when the user reloads the page, it loses all its existing conversations.

 This could be fixed for example by saving the messages in the localStorage of the browser, but there is another more annoying repercussion: